THIS POST IS SPONSORED BY THE OREGON RASPBERRY AND BLACKBERRY COMMISSION

 Oregon Marionberries can be found in your local grocery store’s freezer section.
 Just look for a “Made in USA” label on the packaging and they will be Oregon Marionberries!
 If you are unable to find frozen blackberries that specifically say Marionberries on the package they may just be anyway since over 50% of the blackberries grown in Oregon are Marionberry blackberries!
 How’s that for a fun fact?!

-Be sure to also check out these other blackberry recipes!
+Be sure to also check out these other tasty recipes using blackberries!

 - Blackberry Sour Cream Scones with Maple Vanilla Glaze